lialitoskaya/frontend-project-44/README.md

 If the answer is wrong the game ends, you lose.
 If you answer correctly three rounds in a row, then you win.

 Installing
-A step by step series of examples that tell you how to get a development env running
+How to get a development env running

 test npm publish:
 make publish